copperwater/xNetHack/doc/xnh-changelog-10.0.md

 - The Ides of March (March 15th) is recognized as one of the in-game holidays, and slime molds will generate as "Caesar salads" on that day.
+- The potion of restore ability has received many buffs:
   - Items with negative enchantment or charges can be dipped in a noncursed potion of restore ability to raise their enchantment, to 0 if the potion is blessed or by 1 point if not.
 If the item is eroded, that will be fixed first and a second potion will be required to address any negative enchantment.
   - Spellbooks can be dipped in a noncursed potion of restore ability to fully refresh the ink on their pages.
+  - Quaffing noncursed restore ability has the following effects in addition to restoring lost ability scores:
+    - Heals wounded legs, temporary blindness, temporary deafness, confusion, stunning, and temporary hallucination.
+    - A blessed potion will also cure illness.
+    - The existing level-restoring function of this potion now restores levels up to your *peak* XL reached, meaning that if you reduced your *max* XL by quaffing full healing, restore ability can still recover the rest.
-- Quaffing restore ability will heal wounded legs, temporary blindness, temporary deafness, confusion, stunning, and temporary hallucination.
-If it's blessed, it will also cure illness.
-If your HP or energy maximum has been reduced below its highest ever value and you are not missing any experience levels to restore, it will also restore half of that difference.
-If you *are* missing experience levels, the potion will disregard any lowering of your level cap caused by potions of full healing, and will restore you up to your highest level reached (for a blessed potion; uncursed potions still restore only one level each).
+    - If you are not missing any experience levels and your HP or energy maximum has been reduced below its highest ever value, it will also restore half of the difference.
-- The spell of restore ability has the same effects, except for curing illness.
+  - Monsters can also quaff potions of restore ability they happen to have to cure blindness, confusion, stunning, and cancellation.
   - Monsters hit by a potion of restore ability get cured of any blindness, confusion, or stunning, instead of being healed to full HP.
-- Monsters can also quaff potions of restore ability they happen to have to cure blindness, confusion, stunning, and cancellation.
+(This will not cure cancellation.)
+- The spell of restore ability can now also cure the same status ailments as the potion, except for curing illness (since that has its own spell).
 - If the hero is hit with cancellation, they lose all their magic energy.
 - Throwing gems that are type-named but not fully identified at a coaligned unicorn no longer gives +2 luck; they are treated the same as non-type-named